 I had a very obvious sense that I was under skilled, mentally and emotionally, to deal with the issues confronting me.

 Acceptance can be a slow and painful process when you are hit arbitrarily with a devastating diagnosis.

-To truly accept your situation it is good if acceptance comes slowly, it needs to.
+To truly accept your situation it is good if that acceptance comes slowly.
+It needs to.

-There is a huge build up of tension from such a shock, at any age.
+There is a huge build up of tension from a shock diagnosis, at any age.

 Looking back I can see it was about embracing and facing the issues which were causing the tension.
 To a degree I did.
 For a long time I was a healthy kind of sick person.

 The problem was I wasn't moving past the tension to where I needed to go, who I needed to become.

 I needed to rebuild as a different version of myself.